Skip to content

 • Shows your full hierarchy from pillar to page level

-• Surfaces Coverage, Visibility, Market Authority and AI presence for each node
+• Surfaces Coverage, Visibility, Market Authority and AI presence in AI Overviews, AI Mode, and ChatGPT for each node

 • Lets you filter for the highest impact work

-• Connects each topic to SERPs, AI Overviews, internal links and content info
+• Connects each topic to SERPs, AI Overviews, AI Mode, ChatGPT, internal links and content info

 Planner does not change the map structure.
-Structural edits still happen in Topical Map.
+Structural edits still happen in Topical Map or Site Architecture.

 1. Open your project in Floyi.